eladiocs/scrum-poker/README.md

 export default App
 ```

-If you're using TypeScript, create `scrum-poker.d.ts` inside `src` and declare
-the element so it doesn't throw a type error. **The correct place to do this
-depends on your React version:**
+Create `scrum-poker.d.ts` inside `src` and declare the element so it doesn't throw a type error. **The correct place to do this depends on your React version:**

 - **React 19+** — the `JSX` namespace moved inside the `'react'` module, so
   augment it there: